 My name is Zach Kaiser.
 I am an educator, designer, artist, scholar, and DJ.
 My work is united not by a subject, genre, or medium, but rather by a methodology of sampling and mixing that serves as a catalyst for a praxis of trans-disciplinary interventions.
+This methodology informs both my professional work as well as my creative practice and scholarship.
 Sampling from the languages of graphic design, interaction design, experience design, speculative design, and music-making, my work ranges from the design of digital research tools and services for high school students to physical products intended to subvert the influence of algorithmic inference on our lives.

 Through my research and my work, I hope to create experiences that address the increasing complexity and connectedness of our world in order to generate meaning and learning that goes beyond machine readability—meaning that is truly human readable.